tom76kimo/jQuery-Dotter/README.md

 This is a light jQuery Plugin - 'Dotter'

-Whatever the given font-size and how long the content is, make content words are not out of bounds and add '...' after the words.
+Whatever the given font-size and how long the content is, make content words are not out of bounds and add '...' or other custom tail after the words.
+And this tool can also handle multi-lines block.

 This provide a solution of handling text overflow with ellipsis without using CSS3.